 My own words are funny to me because I was completely overwhelmed when I got started.
 Which cloth diaper style do I choose?
 How do I wash them?
 Can I use diaper cream?
 So many ins and outs.
-Fortunately, I found some great resources to simplify my confusion, and I’ll share them all soon in a separate article.
+I’ve written a comprehensive guide to everything I’ve learned about cloth diapering in an RV.

-In the meantime, here’s the skinny (or chunky, in the case of Caspian’s thighs).
+If you’re not ready for the deep dive, here’s the skinny (or chunky, in the case of Caspian’s thighs).
 I use the Flip Hybrid cloth diaper, which uses a waterproof cover on the outside and cloth on the inside (they’re sold separately).
 I have 8 covers and 24 “Stay-Dry” cloth inserts.
 With that amount, I wash every three days.

 The Flip Hybrids are one size, which is awesome because you won’t have to replace them.
 I’ve heard some moms say that they use them for multiple children because they hold up so well.